• Avisek Jung Thakuri Singh

 Development of Infrastructure.

 As the number of trekkers increased, local communities in the Everest Region recognized the potential of trekking as a source of income.
 They started building basic teahouses and lodges to accommodate trekkers.
-This led to the development of a network of trails, bridges, and facilities along the popular routes.
+This led to a network of trails, bridges, and facilities along the popular routes.

 Popularity and Growth.